munificent/craftinginterpreters/book/hash-tables.md

 `true`, otherwise it returns `false`.
 If the entry exists, it stores the resulting value in the `value` output parameter.

-Since `findEntry()` already does the hard work, the implementation isn't too
+Since `findEntry()` already does the hard work, the implementation isn't bad.
-bad:

 ^code table-get